-- 7.2 The Trustee may retire if the Trustee gives prior written notice to the Members. - 7.3 The Trustee must retire when the Members or Government Requirements so require. - 7.4 The retiring Trustee must vest all the Fund's property in the new Trustee or its custodian.
+7.2 The Trustee may retire if the Trustee gives prior written notice to the Members(or their legal personal representatives).

+- 7.3 The Trustee must retire when the Members or Government Requirements so require. - 7.4 The retiring Trustee must vest all the Fund's property in the new Trustee or its custodian.